akasha/akasha/README.md

 The closure compiler is shipped with a set of externs that do not align 100% with the externs produced by the Akasha project.
 Thus it is necessary to pass the arguments `-env CUSTOM` when running the closure compiler.
 It is also necessary to add the closure externs shipped as part of the `akasha-java` artifact.
-These are included in the artifact under the names; `akasha/Akasha.externs.js` and `akasha/akasha_patches.extern.js`.
+These are included in the artifact with the extension `*.externs.js`.
 The exact way that these build steps are specified will depend upon the underlying tool but a simple example using Bazel is available at https://github.com/react4j/react4j-todomvc/tree/raw_bazel_j2cl

 ### Java Integration